 Mix all items except the oil together in a bowl, taste and add more mayonnaise if necessary.
 You can stop here and you’ll have a great egg salad.
 To finish the sauce gribiche, stir gently while incorporating the oil; stop adding oil when you have a thick sauce that runs slowly from the spoon.
 Adjust to taste with additional spice, salt, and/or acid.
 Can be kept for one week in the refrigerator.

-A tip for boiling eggs: Place them gently in an electric kettle filled with water, bring to a boil, wait ten minutes, then chill them in a bowl of cool running water.
+A tip for boiling eggs: Place them gently in an electric kettle filled with boiling water, wait ten minutes, then chill them in a bowl of cool running water.
 They will be cooked perfectly.
 Or you can always buy eggs pre-cooked and peeled if you are in a rush.

 Ideas for using sauce gribiche:

-• Perfect over poached or pan seared trout or salmon with either roasted or boiled potatoes, great served hot or cold.
+• Perfect over poached or pan seared trout or salmon with either roasted or boiled potatoes, great served hot or cool.

 • Use as a starter for potato salad, just mix cooked chopped potatoes in with the sauce.
 Gribiche also makes a great dipping sauce for steak fries, sweet potato fries, or crab/shrimp cocktail.